lughnoone/Notes/XZ_vs_GZ.md

 To sum-up:

-* gz if faster, needs less memory/CPU, but has a lower compression ratio
+* gz is faster, needs less memory/CPU, but has a lower compression ratio
 * xz benefits of the LZMA/LZMA2 compression algorithm - so has better compression ratio, but is slower at compression/decompression time and